 I was sure that he was teething and didn’t worry much when he seemed a little under the weather.
 He was listless but he could manage to walk to the fridge, open it and pour himself a glass of juice!
 How sick could he be I wondered?

 His diapers were drenched constantly.
 I had blankets laying everywhere as we couldn’t keep him dry.
 He was drinking a lot so I didn’t worry about dehydration.
 He would only stay in my arms and he liked to sleep a lot.
-He was my baby so I let him.
+This was my baby so I let him.
 It would pass.

 One day he woke up and he was clawing at his tongue.
 It was full of white spots.
 That was it.
 We packed him up and headed to the Emergency Room.